 Most offices function best when supported by other amenities in the area, such as nice parks, trendy shops, or excellent restaurants.
 A building with a large parking place isn’t as valuable if it takes half an hour make it to the nearest copy store, and an office without any on-site parking can be frustrating for your visitors.
 Finding the right location can be a juggle between landing a new client or attracting top talent.

 6. Your office does not represent your brand.

 You can change a lot about an office by refreshing the color scheme, modifying the floor plan, or updating the furniture.
 But some structural elements are harder to change, and if that has an impact on how you, your employees, and your clients perceive your business, it may be time to move.

 You may want a space with more natural lighting, raised ceilings, or exposed brickwork.
 Or perhaps you need a more comfortable reception area for visitors or a larger conference room that can support a more prestigious conference table.
 Whatever the reason, your office space tells a story.
 Make sure it’s the right one.

 Thinking you’ll stay put after all?

-If you need help finding new office space in the Ann Arbor area, we can help.
-Contact us to schedule an appointment where we can discuss your needs with you and begin showing you all available options.
+If you need help finding new Ann Arbor office rental space, we can help.
+Contact us to schedule an appointment where we can discuss your needs and begin your commercial property search.